trustcrypto/python-onlykey/README.md

 OnlyKey-cli - A command line interface to the OnlyKey that can be used for configuration (Similar functionality to [OnlyKey App](https://docs.crp.to/app.html))

-PGPMessage - **Still in early development.** - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey.
+PGPMessage - **Still in early development.** - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey (python only OpenPGP implementation).

 <!---